KelvinCode1234/Productivity-Timer/README.md

 # Productivity Timer Chrome Extension

 ## Overview
 Productivity Timer is a simple and effective Chrome extension designed to help you stay focused and manage your time efficiently.
-It features a customizable timer, notifications, and a history of your completed sessions.
+It features a customizable timer, persistent background notifications, and a history of your completed sessions.

 ## Features
 - Customizable timer duration
-- Start, pause, and reset timer controls
+- Start, pause, resume, and reset timer controls
+- Persistent timer: continues running and notifies you even if the popup is closed or browser is restarted
-- Desktop and in-app toast notifications when the timer ends
+- Desktop notifications and in-app toast messages for all timer actions (start, pause, resume, reset, and when the timer ends)
 - Timer history (last 10 sessions)
 - Clean and modern user interface